Inference in Linear Dyadic Data Models with Network Spillovers: Monte Carlo Simulations

 We consider three scenarios for each type of network.
 In the main text, we set $S=2$ and $\gamma=0.8$.
 The results for $S=2$ with $\gamma=0.2$ are given in Appendix \ref{appdx:AdditionalResults:S2gamma0.2}, and the ones for $S=1$ with $\gamma=0.8$ are in Appendix \ref{appdx:AdditionalResults:S1}.
-Throughout the experiments, we employ the rectangular kernel with the lag truncation equal two for the sake of comparison.\footnote{ This choice of the kernel function and the lag truncation corresponds to placing unit weights both on pairs of adjacent dyads and pairs of connected dyads of distance equal two, and zero weights otherwise.
-As far as expositional purpose is concerned, this is sufficient for us to accommodate all the correlations across the network since it is constructed to be $S=2$.
-This set-up is equivalent to assuming that the researcher has correct information regarding how far the network spillovers propagate to.
-In practice, however, it is rare to be given such knowledge prior to analysis, and one can use the choice of lag truncation suggested in the previous section.} The nominal size is set at $\alpha=0.05$ throughout the $5000$ iterations of the Monte Carlo simulation.
+Throughout the experiments, we employ the mean-shifted (by one) rectangular kernel with the lag truncation equal to two for the sake of comparison.\footnote{These choices for the kernel and lag truncation correspond to placing unit weights on pairs of adjacent dyads and pairs of connected dyads of distance equal two, and zero otherwise.
+This combination is sufficient for us to accommodate all the correlations across the network since it is constructed to have $S=2$.
+This provides a transparent comparison to other estimators.
+However, it is rare for a researcher to have such information.
+Appendix \ref{appdx:AdditionalResults:SInfty} provides further exercises where $S>2$ (so spillovers reach further dyads) and where the lag-truncation is chosen adaptively by the rule recommended in Section \ref{subsec:NetworkHACVarianceEstimation}.
+Those results are discussed below.}